 Not to put too fine a point on it- I am one of those “tired old queens” people like to talk about.

 For years I rejected Queen (along with Queer) as my voice and general appearance leans to the masculine.
-And both terms were too often devoid of love or acceptance.
+And both terms were too often said devoid of love or acceptance.
 But I do love show-tunes, Cher and schlock.
 I’ve never been keen on sports (perhaps as much due to my TEV ‘clubfoot‘ as anything).

 Over the years I’ve reclaimed Queer- at my core I will never be ‘normal’ or desire to assimilate.
 And now I’ve stopped running from Queen.
 Not because I expect you to kneel before Me (well, there are a few of you…).
 I strive to be at least half the proud Queen as the womyn in my life, and those Queens who came before me.

 Being “old” truly is more than just a number.
 For gay men who came out just before or during the onslaught of GRID/hiv/AIDS, getting old, if it did happen, was often surprisingly quick.
 The disease f*cked with all the actuarial tables.
 Exactly what percentage of my generation of queer folk were sacrificed to the hysteria and hatred can never be calculated- death certificates can and did list the emergent disease without identifying the underlying syndrome.

-I’ve previously blogged about why I expected not to live past 40- many factors, some out of my control.
+I’ve blogged about why I expected not to live past 40- many factors, some out of my control.
 But at 150% of that number I am old.
 Not quite decrepit, but in a body not maintained as well as it could’ve been.
 A variety of chronic conditions have settled in.